Alejandro Cantero: Tenerife

 On 21 July 2024, Cantero signed a two-year deal with Tenerife in the second division.

 Jagiellonia Białystok

 On 9 July 2025, Cantero moved to Polish club Jagiellonia Białystok on a free transfer, signing a two-year deal with an option for another year.

+Huesca

+On 23 January 2026, Cantero returned to his home country and signed an 18-month contract with Huesca in the second division.

 International career

 Cantero represented the Spain under-19 national team in 2019 for a pair of friendlies.